Ethiopian Tigist Assefa Shatters Women’s Marathon World Record in Berlin

 An 800 meter specialist at the start of her career (5th in her series at the Rio Olympic Games in 2016, personal best at 1:59.24 in Lausanne at the beginning of July 2014), she moved to road races in 2018, first on 10 km, then half marathon then marathon.

 “Last year’s race was an unexpected success for me.
 I think I can run even faster on Sunday.
 An improvement would be a success for me,” Assefa explained on Friday two days before the Berlin race.
 “A lot of things can happen in a race.
-I want to concentrate on improving my record but I’m not thinking about the world record,” she added.
+I want to concentrate on improving my record but I’m not thinking regarding the world record,” she added.

 Kipchoge victorious without record